douglasgscofield/add-to-Qiime-DB/README.md

 Converting TSC indexed output back to sequence names
 ------

+Depending on the quality of the output from these scripts, you may want to perform additional clustering of HSPs prior to constructing final files for Qiime.

-When clustering with TSC, it produces a three-column file containing the OTU name, the number of sequences in the cluster for that OTU, and 0-based indices indicating the corresponding sequence in the input Fasta file:
+When clustering with [TSC](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0030230), the tool produces a three-column file containing the OTU name, the number of sequences in the cluster for that OTU, and 0-based indices indicating the corresponding sequence in the input Fasta file:

 ~~~~
 OTULB_10000	1	0